softpva/tetrisMath/README.md

 > ![initial page](./readmeImages/level_12_en.gif)

 > ## Typical level 13 - Solving additions, subtractions, multiplications,  divisions and rest of divisions with parentheses.
 > - The equality '8 = 9 % 2 + 9 - 12 / 6' will explode in the next second and points will be added to the scoreboard.
 This equation flashes and changes color before exploding, so its numbers are red on a white background.
+Note the precedence of operators resolve in this order: () * / % + -
 > ![initial page](./readmeImages/level_13_en.gif)